 By default, sending an OnsetSignal from an object keeps the bit high until it is shut off by the next object that runs.
 If you want to do a toggle, there are two options:

 If you need to control the duration of the pulse, you will also need to manipulate the Duration and PreRelease properties of the object that sends it, until the desired pulse width is achieved (i.e. by adjusting the time between the object’s onset and offset).
-Refer to the timing diagrams in “Appendix E: Timing of Object Execution” in the E-Prime User’s Guide for a description of the different timing intervals within the execution of an object in E-Prime.
+Refer to the timing diagrams in TIMING: Object Execution for a description of the different timing intervals within the execution of an object in E-Prime.

 You can alternatively intersperse script between each object in the trial sequence and use either the WritePort command or the SerialDevice and its associated methods to communicate with the external device.
 However, using this method will NOT guarantee that the signals are precisely synchronized with the stimulus.
 With this method, the signal should occur within one refresh, and this refresh will be specific to the refresh rate of your own monitor.

 To enable a WritePort pulse that is synchronized within one refresh of the next event, you should insert an InLine directly preceding the event object on the procedure.
 You will then use the following script in the InLine (where your WritePort information is customized to your experiment):